SaNuelson/Cubetorial/README.md

 Cubetorial is an educational app for learning twisty puzzles.

-It's core concept is to make learning efficient through:
+Its core concept is to make learning efficient through:
-- visualizing the tutorial steps alongside the explanation
+- visualizing guide blocks alongside authored explanations
-- explaining rationale behind the taken steps
+- explaining the rationale behind the moves and visual annotations

 Architecturally, core concepts are:
 - separation of layers:
-  - **Core layer**
+  - **Puzzle model layer**
-    - compatible with variety of puzzles - 3x3, 4x4, Skewb, Pyraminx, ...
+    - Unity-free and compatible with a variety of puzzles - 3x3, 4x4, Skewb, Pyraminx, ...
   - **Visualization layer**
-    - scriptable model view wrapper for arbitrary puzzle
+    - scriptable puzzle view wrapper for arbitrary puzzles
-    - adaptible puzzle view controller
+    - adaptable puzzle view controller
-  - **Tutorial layer**
+  - **Guide layer**
-    - independent of other layers (uses visualization API)
+    - authored guide structure and actions independent of scene objects
     - supporting localization
-    - easy to add new tutorials (Tutorial editor?)
+    - easy to add new guides (guide editor?)

 ---

 ## Core Concepts (V1)

-### Visual Tutorials
+### Visual Guides

-Tutorials are accompanied by a simulated puzzle.
+Guides are accompanied by a simulated puzzle.

 As the user progresses through a guide, the puzzle updates to demonstrate the concepts being explained.